-Cannabis is one of the fastest growing industries on the planet and, naturally, it needs a lot of workers.
+Cannabis is one of the fastest growing industries on the planet and, naturally, it needs a lot of workers, and a cannabis union to oversee them.
 In New York, Gov. Andrew Cuomo has proposed the full legalization for recreational marijuana in 2019.
 This would be an extremely lucrative prospect for the industry and bring with it the creation of many thousands of jobs.

 The President of the RWDSU, Stuart Appelbaum, said that he hopes that customers look for the union label when purchasing their cannabis products.
 This label represents not only a quality product but fair practices when it comes to the workers involved in providing those products.
 With consumers becoming more keenly aware than ever of where their products are coming from and ethical practices this is likely to make a huge difference in customer perceptions.